This is something I think about a lot: is volatility in an investment a true measure of the investment’s riskiness?

 There is no immediately discernible difference between the two.
 Of course, one might be in the path of a future F2 tornado.
 One might escape unharmed.
 But the point is that, from sight and available information, the investments appear to be exactly the same.

 You hire appraisers to give you a valuation of the properties.
-Over the next week, fourteen different appraisers give you their appraisal for one of the two properties.
+Over the next week, 14 different appraisers give you their appraisal for the two properties.
 You chart these values.

 Both homes have a median appraised value of $100,000.
 Except the first one has a range from $95,000 to $110,000 and the second has a range from $90,000-$100,000.

-All things being equal, finance says you should discount more aggressively the earnings from the house with a wider range of appraisals than the house with a tighter range.
+All things being equal, financial theory says you should discount more aggressively the earnings from the house with a wider range of appraisals than the house with a tighter range.